Danilol69/DataPackageSearcher/README.md

 2. Download your Discord Data Package from Discord (follow [this guide](https://support.discord.com/hc/en-us/articles/360004027692) if you don't know how to get it).
 3. Extract the contents of your Discord Data Package to a folder.
 4. Run the script and follow the on-screen instructions to search for messages.

+I'm too lazy to explain how to do the rest so just follow [this tutorial](https://www.youtube.com/watch?v=eU9z_w2YRqI)